The Best Roller Ski Bags

 Thule Round Trip Double Roller Ski Bag $299

-The Thule Round Trip Double roller ski bag is smaller than the Dakine but no less burly.
-I’ve used several Thule luggage products over the years, and they are built to last; this roller ski bag is too.
-There’s plenty of space to pack two pairs of skis, and it’s got all the right straps to secure them in place for a safe journey.
+The Thule Round Trip Double roller ski bag is smaller than the Dakine, but no less burly.
+I’ve used several Thule luggage products over the years, and they are built to last; the Round Trip Double Roller ski bag is too.
+As the name implies, there’s plenty of space to pack two pairs of skis, and it’s got all the right straps to secure them in place for a safe journey.

-The big difference from the Dakine Boundary is the Thule has less built-in space for additional gear.
-That said, it still has enough space to hold your backcountry safety gear and then some, just not all, of it in dedicated compartments.
-There is a nice large mesh pocket inside the bag with space for skins, a shovel and a probe.
+The big difference from the Dakine Boundary is that the Thule has less built-in space for additional gear.
+That said, it still has enough space to hold your backcountry safety gear and then some, just not in dedicated compartments.
+There is a nice, large mesh pocket inside the bag with space for skins, a shovel and a probe.
 If you hope to pack more gear into this roller bag, it must go in the main body.
 I’ve easily packed my outerwear, gloves, and miscellaneous ski touring gear.
 You can probably fit your boots in it if you only load a single pair of skis, but everything needs to be layered in the bag with your skis.

 Check the price and availability of the Thule Round Trip Double Roller Ski bag